Get Free Representation With Our Child Custody & Visitation Attorney in Houston Texas.

 - Relocation, moving, and international custody issues

-- Modification of a visitation schedule by a parent with full or primary custody
+- Visitation modification schedule by a parent with full or primary custody

-Will My Child Custody Dispute Go to Trial?
+Will My Child Custody Dispute Go to Trial in Houston, Texas?

-We take to trial only those cases in which we believe litigation is the best option.
-For those cases where trial may not be appropriate, we will counsel you and work diligently to negotiate an amicable resolution.
+We take to trial only those Houston child custody cases in which we believe litigation is the best option.
+For those cases where the trial may not be appropriate, we will counsel you and work diligently to negotiate an amicable resolution.

 - If you believe your “ex” is going to relocate with your child without your permission or the court’s consent